Guppy1400/InHouseCTF-Questions/README.md

-# In House CTF Questions Spring 2025
+# In-House CTF Questions Spring 2025
 ### Questions for the SOC Spring 25 in House CTF

 - 5 Threat Intelligence questions